thinkful-ei26/ethan-bookmarks-app/README.md

 To do:
-Implement condensed view on initial load and expanded view upon clicking an item
-CONCERN: issues with handling bookmark object properties that aren't being passed to server?
+DONE Implement condensed view on initial load and expanded view upon clicking an item Done CONCERN: issues with handling bookmark object properties that aren't being passed to server?
-Give yourself until 11 on the extension stories, then spend at least 3 hours cleaning up HTML and CSS
+On separate branch - Give yourself until 11 on the extension stories, then spend at least 3 hours cleaning up HTML and CSS

-Clean up CSS and style buttons
+DONE Clean up CSS and style buttons
-CONCERN: i hate CSS